-See Figure 2-18.
-The controller's event log ( $\overrightarrow{R}$ ) displays a list of the last 15 recorded electrical trips or shutdown events and the engine hours at which they occurred.
+See Figure 2-27.
+The controller's event log (a) displays a list of the last 15 recorded electrical trips or shutdown events and the engine hours at which they occurred.
 Once the log is full, any subsequent electrical trip or shutdown alarm overwrites the oldest entry in the log.
-Therefore, the log always contains the most recent shutdown alarms.
+The log always contains the most recent shutdown alarms.

-Figure 2-18.
+Figure 2-27.
 Event Log Screen

-To view the event log:
+Proceed as follows to view the event log:

 - Press both ↑ and ↓ buttons simultaneously to display the navigation menu. - 2.
-Cycle to the event log section and press the Auto button to enter. - Repeatedly press the ↑ or ↓ buttons until the LCD window displays the desired event.
+Cycle to the event log section and press the Auto button to enter.

+Repeatedly press the ↑ or ↓ buttons until the LCD window displays the desired event.